piscilus/cvc/README.md

 # Character Set Validator for C/C++ Code

-This tool can be used to check whether C/C++ source files only contain characters from the basic character set as defined in the C standard.
+The **cvc** tool can be used to check whether C/C++ source files only contain characters from the *basic character set* as defined in the C standard.

 ## Motivation